That Marketing Buddy

 Deliverability, automation depth, ease of use, and pricing that scales with your list.
 Deliverability is the most important because nothing else matters if your emails hit spam.
 After that, match the automation level to your needs.
 A solo blogger does not need the same workflow builder as a marketing agency.
 I cover this in detail in the What Actually Matters section above.

 Most platforms start at $7-15 per month for small lists under 1,000 subscribers.
-Free plans from MailerLite (1,000 subscribers), Brevo (300 emails per day), and Sender (2,500 subscribers) are genuinely useful for getting started.
+Free plans from MailerLite (1,000 subscribers), Brevo (300 emails per day), and Sender (2,500 subscribers) let you get started without paying.
 Mid-tier plans for 5,000-10,000 subscribers typically run $30-70 per month.
 Check the ActiveCampaign pricing guide and MailerLite pricing guide for detailed cost comparisons at different list sizes.

 Subscriber lists transfer easily since every platform supports CSV import and export.
 The painful part is losing automation workflows, email templates, and sender reputation.
 Plan at least 2-4 weeks for migration, and run both platforms in parallel during the transition.
 If you are considering a switch, my alternatives pages show direct comparisons for every major platform.